paul5511/oAuth2-demo/README.md

 # login-demo

-This app requires the following modules to be installed:
+This app requires the following modules:

 -- Flask
 -- pkce